kastsiushkin/sudoku/README.md

 ### About

-The game is created fully in JavaScript, by including game.js file on the page and calling Sudoku.init() function providing it an id of the element where the game will be appended to.
+The game is created by including game.js file on the page and calling Sudoku.init() function providing it an id of the element where the game will be appended to.

-The game is prepoluated and player is allowed to select numbers for empty cells.
-After each selection the entire game board is checked for mistakes and if they found numbers change color to red indicating the error.
+The game is prepoluated and player is allowed to select numbers for cells that were not part of the populated game.
+After each selection the entire game board is checked for mistakes and if they are found numbers change color to red indicating the error.

 In the footer of the game, the user can see the time passed since the first selection and can reset the current game.